redhat-cop/global-load-balancer-operator/readme.md

     matchLabels:
       route-type: global
   defaultLoadBalancingPolicy: Multivalue
   defaultTTL: 30
   globalZoneRef:
     name: route53-global-dns-zone
 ```

 This global discovery route will discover routes in the provided list of cluster.
 Only the routes that match the route selector will be considered global.
 The default load balancing policy and default TTL can be expressed in the `GlobalRouteDiscovery` CR.
 However with the following annotations, it's possible to configure route-specific values:

 * `global-load-balancer-operator.redhat-cop.io/load-balancing-policy` to set the load balancing policy
 * `global-load-balancer-operator.redhat-cop.io/ttl` to set the TTL
+* `global-load-balancer-operator.redhat-cop.io/health-check` to set the health check.
+This must be a v1core.Probe object in json format.

 The globalZoneRef refers to the global zone to be used for the created `GlobalDNSRecords`.

-Health checks will also be automatically discovered.
-If the pods behind the route expose a readiness check of httpGet kind, that configuration will be used to create the GlobalDNSRecord health check.
+If the health check annotation is not provided, the controller will try to automatically discover the health check.
+If the pods behind the route expose a readiness check of `httpGet` kind, that configuration will be used to create the GlobalDNSRecord health check.
 When more than one container is present in the pod, by default the first container will be examined for health check.
 This behavior can be overridden with the this annotation on the route: `global-load-balancer-operator.redhat-cop.io/container-probe` where the value will container the name of the container with teh correct readiness probe.

 If routes with the same namespace and name exists in multiple cluster, the following conditions must be met: